 What to Expect

 I-Corps South offers an average of four Regional Cohorts a year.
-I-Corps South deploys a number of different types of Regional Cohort programs including the Female Founders Initiative which is geared towards female-led entrepreneurial teams.
-The I-Corps South regional curriculum is typically a four-week program for teams of 2-4 members interested in commercializing their research.
+We deploy a number of different types of Regional Cohort programs including the Female Founders Initiative, which is geared towards female-led entrepreneurial teams.
+Our regional curriculum is typically a four-week program for teams of 2-4 members interested in commercializing their research.
 Teams may consist of an entrepreneurial lead, a technical lead, and an industry mentor.
-Teams must apply and be accepted in order to participate.
+If you are interested in participating as a team, you must apply and be accepted in order to participate in the Regional Cohort.
 The programs typically consists of a 1-day kickoff workshop, 20 Customer Discovery interviews, and a 1-day closing workshop.